 You can seek injury compensation for a heart attack that resulted from someone else’s actions.
 This means you need to prove that the other person acted intentionally or negligently.
 More importantly, you must prove a causal link between those actions and your injury.

 You can easily show causation for a physical injury, like a broken bone.
 However, for heart attacks, causation might present problems.
-Contact Malone Law for a free consultation to discuss your heart attack and how we can help you connect it to another party’s culpable actions.
+Contact the medical malpractice lawyers in Atlanta from Malone Law Medical Malpractice and Severe Injury Lawyers for a free consultation to discuss your heart attack and how we can help you connect it to another party’s culpable actions.